On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 \begin{cnv} In this section, we will fix a prime $p$ and implicitly $p$-localize all spectra.
 Furthermore, all synthetic spectra will be taken with respect to $\BP$. \end{cnv}

 \begin{thm} For $p\geq 3$, the $\BP$-synthetic sphere $\nu_{\BP} (\Ss^{0})$ has a strong finite-page vanishing line of slope $m$, intercept $c$ and torsion level $r$ where

 \end{thm}

-\begin{rmk} The key content of \Cref{thm:AN-vl} is not the slope of the vanishing line, but rather the explicit values for the intercepts and torsion levels.
-Indeed, unpublished work of Hopkins and Smith shows that, given any positive slope $\epsilon > 0$, the Adams-Novikov spectral sequence for $\Ss^0$ admits a vanishing line of slope $\epsilon$ at some finite page.
-By \Cref{prop:vanishing-line-Adams} this is equivalent to saying that $\nu_{\BP} \mathbb{S}^0$ has a finite page vanishing line of any positive slope $\epsilon$. \end{rmk}
+\begin{rmk} The key content of \Cref{thm:AN-vl} is not the slope of the vanishing line, but rather the explicit values for the intercepts and torsion levels.\footnote{Indeed, an argument of Hopkins and Smith shows that the Devinatz--Hopkins--Smith nilpotence theorem is equivalent to the following statement: given any positive slope $\epsilon > 0$, the Adams-Novikov spectral sequence for $\Ss^0$ admits a vanishing line of slope $\epsilon$ at some finite page (see \cite[Theorem 3.30]{Akhil} for a published account of this argument).
+By \Cref{prop:vanishing-line-Adams} this is equivalent to saying that $\nu_{\BP} \mathbb{S}^0$ has a finite page vanishing line of slope $\epsilon$ for every positive $\epsilon$.} \end{rmk}

 \begin{ntn} We let $\wt{\beta}_1 \in \pi_{2p^2-2p-2,2p^2-2p} (\nu_{\BP} (\Ss^0))$ denote a synthetic lift of $\beta_1 \in \pi_{2p^2-2p-2} (\Ss^0)$ as in \Cref{thm:synthetic-Adams}(3). \end{ntn} The proof of \Cref{thm:AN-vl} consists of two main steps: \begin{enumerate} \item We show that $C(\wt{\beta}_1)$ admits a strong vanishing line of slope $\frac{1}{p^3-p-1}$ and explicit intercept. \item Using the fact that $\beta_1$ is nilpotent topologically, we apply step (1) and the results of \Cref{sec:AppendixVL} to show that $\nu_{\BP} (\Ss^0)$ admits the desired strong finite-page vanishing line. \end{enumerate}